Riding with CTC Lancaster & South Lakes

 Tuesday and other informal rides

 There are other informal groups of CTC Lancaster & South Lakes members that ride together from time to time.
 The most regular is a Tuesday morning ride that meets at the Millennium Bridge (north side) on the first and last Tuesday of the month and at the Boot and Shoe on the other Tuesdays.
 People gather at 9.30am and, without a leader, agree a route (or two!) to ride to a coffee venue about ten or fifteen miles away.
-We usually go to the Bridge House Farm Tearooms in Wray on the first Tuesday and Bayview Garden Centre at Bolton-le-Sands on the last Tuesday - on other Tuesdays it could be The Barn at Scorton, Daisy Clough, Old Holly Farm or The Pudding House.
+We usually go to the Bridge House Farm Tearooms in Wray on the first Tuesday and Greenlands on the last Tuesday - on other Tuesdays it could be The Barn at Scorton, Daisy Clough, Old Holly Farm or The Pudding House… or it might be somewhere else!

 There is also a fortnightly Sunday ride at a more leisurely pace organised by Simeon Orme.
 The rides are between 20 and 30 miles long and Simeon encourages people to bring cameras and enjoy the scenery.
 To find out more visit his website 'Where's the Brew Stop' - an important feature of these rides is finding the right sort of cafe that has cake!